AphelionWasTaken/PySN/README.md

 Linux/BSD/Mac OS
 ------------------------
 This program uses Python 3.
 You must have [Python](https://www.python.org/downloads/) installed to run this program.
-It is included with Mac OS X and most Linux Distros, although you may need to upgrade to a more recent version.
+It is included with Mac OS and most Linux Distros, although you may need to upgrade to a more recent version.

 You will also need the Requests, CustomTkinter, and PyYaml Python modules installed to run this program.
 To install these, open any terminal and type `pip install requests`, `pip install customtkinter`, and `pip install pyyaml`, respectively.